 Marine Debris Handling Guidelines

 Be safe: Use common sense and follow general safety guidelines.
 If you don't know what an item is, don't touch it.
-If it appears hazardous, contact appropriate authorities.
-Marine debris items or significant accumulations potentially related to the tsunami can also be reported to DisasterDebris@noaa.gov with as much information as possible (including its location, the date and time you found it, photos, and any relevant descriptions).
-It is important to remember that not all debris found on U.S. shorelines is from Japan, so please use your discretion when reporting items.
-West Coast states have established toll-free phone lines for reporting all categories of marine debris, including potentially hazardous debris:
+If it appears hazardous, contact the appropriate authorities.
+It is important to remember that many items that wash up on shore are from chronic everyday sources rather than a specific incident, so please use your discretion when reporting items.

 Guidelines by Debris Type

-Litter and other typical marine debris items Examples: Plastic bottles, aluminum cans, buoys, polystyrene foam Common marine debris types may vary by location.
+Litter and other typical marine debris items Examples: Plastic bottles, aluminum cans, buoys, plastic foam.
+Common marine debris types may vary by location.
 If safe and practical, we encourage you to remove the debris and recycle as much of it as possible.

 Potential hazardous materials (HAZMAT) Examples: Oil or chemical drums, gas cans, propane tanks.
-Contact your local authorities (a 911 call), a state emergency response or environmental health agency, and the National Response Center at 1-800-424-8802 to report the item with as much information as possible.
+Contact your local authorities, a state emergency response or environmental health agency, and the U.S. Coast Guard National Response Center at 1-800-424-8802 to report the item with as much information as possible.
 Do not touch the item or attempt to move it.
-Do not contact DisasterDebris@noaa.gov for response assistance.
+If the item poses a serious hazard and requires immediate attention by authorities, make a 911 emergency call.

-Derelict vessel or other large debris item Examples: Adrift fishing boat, shipping containers Contact your local authorities (a 911 call) and a state emergency response or environmental health agency to report the item.
-If the debris item is a potential hazard to navigation, immediately radio your nearest US Coast Guard Sector Command Center via VHF-FM Ch.
-16 or 2182 MHz or notify the US Coast Guard Pacific Area Command at 510-437-3701.
+Derelict vessel or other large debris item Examples: Adrift fishing boat, shipping containers.
+Contact your local authorities and a state emergency response or environmental health agency to report the item.
+If the debris item is a potential hazard to navigation, immediately radio your nearest U.S. Coast Guard Sector Command Center.
 Do not attempt to move or remove the item.